Church of Scientology: Members' health and safety

-Some key activities of the Church of Scientology are dangerous, and the deaths of some Scientologists have brought attention to the organization, both due to the circumstances of their demises and their relationship with Scientology being a factor.
-In 1995, Lisa McPherson was involved in a minor automobile accident while driving on a Clearwater, Florida, street.
+The deaths of some Scientologists have brought attention to the organization, both due to the circumstances of their demises and their relationship with Scientology being a factor.
+In 1995, Lisa McPherson was involved in a minor automobile accident while driving on a Clearwater street.
 Following the collision, she exited her vehicle, stripped naked and showed further signs of mental instability, as noted by a nearby ambulance crew that subsequently transported her to a nearby hospital.
 Hospital staff decided that she had not been injured in the accident, but recommended keeping her overnight for observation.
 Following intervention by fellow Scientologists, McPherson refused psychiatric observation or admission at the hospital and checked herself out against medical advice after a short evaluation.

 She was taken to the Fort Harrison Hotel, a Scientology retreat, to receive a treatment sanctioned by the organization called Introspection Rundown.
 She had previously received the Introspection Rundown in June of that year.
 She was locked in a room for 17 days, where she died.
 Her appearance after death was that of someone who had been denied water and food for quite some time, being both underweight and severely dehydrated.
 Additionally, her skin was covered with over one hundred insect bites, presumably from cockroaches.
 The state of Florida pursued criminal charges against the Church of Scientology.
 The organization has repeatedly denied any wrongdoing, and now makes members sign a waiver before Introspection Rundown specifically stating that they (or anyone on their behalf) will not bring any legal action against the organization over injury or death.

 These charges attracted press coverage and sparked lawsuits.
 Eight years later, Elli Perkins, another adherent to Scientology's beliefs regarding psychiatry, was stabbed to death by her mentally disturbed son.
 Though Elli Perkins's son had begun to show symptoms of schizophrenia as early as 2001, the Perkins family chose not to seek psychiatric help for him and opted instead for alternative remedies sanctioned by Scientology.
 The death of Elli Perkins at the hands of a disturbed family member, one whose disease could have been treated by methods and medications banned by Scientology, again raised questions in the media about the organization's methods.